ka1kqi/kphysics/README.md

 # kphysics
-Monte Carlo Photon propogation sim, built on OpenMP and ImageMagick.
+Monte Carlo photon propogation sim, built on OpenMP and ImageMagick.
 Takes a PGM as the propogation material.
+Uses the Henyey-Greenstein scattering function to determine a new direction given old direction V and the anistrophy g set in main when calling function loadVolumeFromPGM().

 Upload a PHM or generate from a JPEG/PNG.

 Only supported on Apple systems